Ailie-chen/Hypeiron/README.md

 ### **Brief Introduction:**

 This is the repository for a highly effective delta prefetcher.
-We provide the prefetcher Hyperion, the simulator ChampSim and all the benchmarks used for this project.
+We provide the prefetcher Hyperion, the simulator ChampSim and all the benchmarks used for this research.

 ### Tested Requirements